Paul Sewald: New York Mets

-On April 8, 2017, Mets promoted Sewald to the MLB, as Ty Kelly was designated for assignment.
-He made his MLB debut the same day against the Miami Marlins at Citi Field and surrendered two runs in a third of an inning.
+On April 8, 2017, the Mets promoted Sewald to the major leagues for the first time.
+He made his MLB debut the same day against the Miami Marlins at Citi Field and allowed two runs in a third of an inning.
 He was optioned back to Las Vegas on April 13 and recalled again on May 1.
-After his May 1 recall, he spent the remainder of 2017 with the Mets.
+After his recall, he spent the remainder of 2017 with the Mets.
 In 57 relief appearances for New York, he was 0–6 with a 4.55 ERA and a 1.21 WHIP.

-He was designated for assignment on May 26, 2019.
-On August 16, the Mets selected Sewald's contract.
+On May 26, 2019, Sewald was designated for assignment by the Mets following the promotion of Rajai Davis.
+He had his contract selected back to the active roster on August 16.

-On September 24, 2019, Sewald earned his first MLB win, as the winning pitcher in a walk-off win against the Miami Marlins.
+On September 24, 2019, Sewald earned his first MLB win in a walk-off win against the Miami Marlins, ending his streak of 118 major-league appearances without a win, the second-longest such streak in MLB history.
+With the win, he also ended his 14-game losing streak, the longest losing streak to start a career in NL history.
 In 2020, Sewald struggled to a 13.50 ERA over 6.0 innings of work.
 On December 2, 2020, Sewald was non-tendered by the Mets.

 Seattle Mariners

+On January 7, 2021, Sewald signed a minor league contract with the Seattle Mariners organization.
+Sewald started the 2021 season playing for the Triple-A Tacoma Rainiers, where he initially struggled but found his footing a week into the season, striking out 10 batters in 4 1/3 innings.
+On May 13, Sewald was selected to the active roster.
+In his Mariners debut, Sewald earned the win while striking out four batters.